These are the signs that the independent contractor you work with is a true keeper:

 This article will serve you as a guide to a painless transition, so your independent contractors work within all the legal rules, from day one of their employment.
 It covers:

 - Independent contractor definition

-- Differences between independent contractors and employees and step-by-step transformation guide
+- Differences between independent contractors and full-time employees and step-by-step transformation guide

-- What to do in case you work with multiple independent contractors from a certain country, and you want them working as employers
+- What to do in case you work with multiple independent contractors from a certain country, and you want them working as employees

 Disclaimer: This article is informational and should not be used instead of legal advice.